phseiff/gender-render/CONTRIBUTING.md

 Also, note that a files version (in the `doc` folder) is not increased when developement of a new version begins, but rather when it finishes, since increasing the number automatically triggers a script that uploads the new specification version to the download page.

 Please be aware that there may already be changes planned at the time of you proposing them, so even if your proposed changes are good and necessary, there is no guarantee that your implementation concept will be the one chosen at the end.
+Please be aware, additionally, that maintainers already having detailed plans on how to implement a feature can be a reason for not choosing your suggested approach to a problem even if your approach is a good one, for example due to discrepancies in the preferred way of going about this.

 ## In regards to the implementation